richardedens/laravel-blade-to-twig-templates/README.md

 This is still not released as a version.

+# Materialize Frontend Framework
-# We use Materialize from materializecss.com as our main front-end framework.
+We use Materialize from materializecss.com as our main front-end framework.